Skip to main content

 How it works

-Google Calendar and Office 365 Calendar
+Google Calendar and Microsoft 365 Calendar

 When you connect your calendar to My Work, your calendar events are automatically transformed into activities that make up your Activity Feed (see Connecting Your External Calendars).
 You can then log time on these activity cards with a single click (see Logging Time to Your Activities).